Gratitude

 I also know that gratefully there are many people in the world, people of all ages, who have a different vision for the world.
 One in which headlines can read something like: “A cooperative international effort has eradicated hunger in 99.5% of the world’s population and is expected to have completely eradicated it within another year.”
 Or “International efforts in education and health care have resulted in greatly improved educational and medical treatment options throughout the world.”
 Wouldn’t that be nice?

 I can remember the world during the Presidency of John F. Kennedy.
 The optimism, the dreams, the good will being expressed on the international stage.
-Of course, as we know, people enamored of threats and violence killed President Kennedy and effectively turned that optimistic trend around to express what they knew.
+Of course, as we know, people enamored of war and violence killed President Kennedy and effectively turned that optimistic trend around to express what they knew.
 Toward what they envisioned as the future of the world.
-And now we’re experiencing their dreams of threats and violence playing out in the world.
+And now we’re experiencing their preoccupation with war and violence being expressed in the world.
 The world which is our home.
-Is this any way to run a household?
-No, it isn’t.
-Not if a healthy, thriving, worldwide population is the goal.
-However, a healthy, thriving worldwide population evidently isn’t the goal.
-At least not among the money/power “elite” that are pulling the economic, political strings in the world.
-It is apparently their desire to establish a worldwide political/economic system which is essentially a return to something more closely resembling the medieval feudal system.

 The following illustration roughly provides a reference point for how the wealth, which is largely manufactured, mined or otherwise produced by the Peasants and Serfs, is ultimately currently being distributed.
 The ongoing increase in automated systems which perform labor previously performed by human workers calls to question the need for as large a general population as historically been needed.